-Let us suppose your sodium intake is within safe limits, but you still seem to be having salt related hypertension.
+Let's suppose your sodium intake is within safe limits but you still seem to be having salt related hypertension.
 It may be due to other things in your diet that cause you to retain sodium.
-Refined carbohydrates and saturated fats increase salt retention and lead to hypertension.^{63,64}
+Refined carbohydrates and saturated fats increase salt retention and lead to hypertension. ,

-Psycho-social factors can also affect the body's propensity to hold on to excess sodium.
-People under stress retain sodium.65 Thus, people who don't stress out, retain less salt and have lower blood pressures.
-We will be revisiting this factor in detail under the fast heart rate discussion section further on in this book.
-Blood-pressure-raising-sodium is not unique (or limited) to table salt; it also appears in sea salt and in mono sodium glutamate (MSG).
-It should come as no surprise then that MSG consumption increases the likelihood that a person will get high blood pressure.66
+Psychosocial factors can also affect the body's propensity to hold on to excess sodium.
+People under stress retain sodium.
+Thus, people who don't stress out, retain less salt and have lower blood pressures.
+We will be revisiting this factor in detail under the fast heart rate discussion section further on in this paper.

+Blood pressure raising sodium is not unique (or limited) to table salt; it also appears in sea salt and in mono sodium glutamate (MSG).
+It should come as no surprise then that MSG consumption increases the likelihood that a person will get high blood pressure.